gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 Confirm the data matches between your `accounts.json` and `accounts.yml`.
 If you are upgrading all of your deployments at once, you may delete your `accounts.json` file.
 If you will use both ECS Deploy Runner and Pipelines at the same time, do not delete `accounts.json`.

-## Adding new workflows in your infrastructure-live repository
+## Add new workflows in your infrastructure-live repository

 Similar to ECS Deploy Runner, Pipelines employs GitHub Actions as the computing layer to execute actions on your infrastructure.
 However,  Pipelines uses a different workflow with a smaller number of steps and the Pipelines binary responsible for orchestrating changes.
 To simplify the upgrade process, we've created a template that can be used to generate the workflow with a small number of parameters.
 In both workflows, the workflow file named `pipelines.yml` is utilized, so generating the new workflow will overwrite the old.